Koshare Climbing Christmas Tree by Alfred Lomahquahu, Hopi

 4" high x 3" wide x 4" deep

-Koshare is a sacred clown of the Hopi, one that you’re likely to see at Katsina ceremonies.
-He is one of several clowns, which are sometimes called jesters or tricksters.
-He is a powerful figure and important to the community.
+A Koshare is a sacred clown of the Hopi, one that you’re likely to see at Katsina ceremonies.
+Koshare are just one of several clown Katsina, and are considered important figures to the community.

 Alfred "Bo" Lomahquahu was born at Keams Canyon, Arizona in April, 1964.
 He was raised in the small Hopi village of Bacavi, high atop Third Mesa, in Northern Arizona.
 He learned early the wisdom of accepting and following his elder's counsel.
 Advice given him by one grandfather, a Hopi medicine man, to travel and gain new experiences, was particularly influential in the shaping of Alfred's life and principles.